A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments

-\paragraph{Relevance for Machine Learning} Here our main objective was to better understand how humans can perform mental rotation.
-Following the maxim attributed to Feynman, \emph{`What I cannot create, I do not understand'}, we sought to build a viable neural implementation of mental rotation by assembling existent components of modern deep learning.
-This work could in turn inspire new machine learning solutions for spatial reasoning tasks.
-It has indeed been shown that current deep learning approaches struggle on spatial reasoning tasks \citep[e.g.,][]{yang2025thinking,kosoy2025decoupling}, and in particular on mental rotation tasks \citep{stogiannidis2025mind} and on the recognition of known objects rotated from their upright pose \citep{strikewithapose,Abbas_Deny_2023,ollikka2025humans,cooper2025emergent}\footnote{Note that it is debated whether recognition of everyday objects engages the same cognitive processes as mental rotation \citep{searle2017mental}.}.
+\textbf{Relevance for Machine Learning.} Here our main objective was to better understand how humans can perform mental rotation.
+Following the maxim attributed to Feynman, \emph{`What I cannot create, I do not understand'}, we sought to build a viable neural implementation of mental rotation by assembling existent components of modern deep learning, this work could in turn inspire new machine learning solutions for spatial reasoning tasks.
+It has indeed been shown that current deep learning approaches struggle on spatial reasoning tasks \citep[e.g.,][]{yang2025thinking,kosoy2025decoupling}, and in particular on mental rotation tasks \citep{stogiannidis2025mind} and on the recognition of known objects rotated from their upright pose \citep{strikewithapose,Abbas_Deny_2023,ollikka2025humans,cooper2025emergent}.\footnote{Note that it is debated whether recognition of everyday objects engages the same cognitive processes as mental rotation \citep{searle2017mental}.} As for video-language models, although they perform surprisingly well on vision tasks they were not trained on \cite{wiedemer2025video}, object rotation is a failure case.
 Moreover, recent theoretical work by \citet{perin2025ability} has shown that traditional architectures are ill-suited to learn and generalize symmetry-invariant representations from data (e.g., invariance to pose).
-The closest family of machine learning models to our's is the family of Joint Embedding Predictive Architectures (JEPA) \citep{lecun_path_2022}.
+Our work suggests that explicitly enforcing the right representational inductive biases, rather than hoping they emerge from scale, may be a direction for closing this gap.
+The closest family of machine learning models to ours is the family of \emph{latent equivariant operator methods} \citep{dinh2026latent}, and notably JEPA \citep{lecun_path_2022}.
 Like JEPA, our model simulates inferred actions in a latent space between two latent views.
-Our model differs from JEPA in that (1) it enforces \emph{equivariance} to rotations at an intermediate stage of the model, producing structured, spatially isomorphic representations; (2) actions are taken by a neural agent operating from neuro-symbolic representations and onto these spatial representations, in a sequential manner and \emph{via} a recurrent pathway.
+Our model differs from JEPA in that (1) it enforces equivariance to rotations at an intermediate stage of the model, producing structured, spatially isomorphic representations; (2) actions are taken by a neural agent operating from neuro-symbolic representations and onto these spatial representations, in a sequential manner and \emph{via} a recurrent pathway.
 It would be interesting to test the ability of existing JEPA architectures to perform mental rotation tasks.
 Conversely, it would be interesting to adapt and apply our model to different and more general spatial reasoning tasks, and compare the performance with existing methods.
 We leave this for future work.